 Provincial Playdowns and Provincial Championships

-Teams in U14 and higher age divisions may choose to attend Ringette Alberta’s Provincial Playdowns.
-(Note: As of the 2019/20 season, U12 age divisions do not participate in Ringette Alberta provincials.)
+Teams in U14 and older age divisions may choose to attend Ringette Alberta’s Provincial Playdowns.

 Teams must submit their “Commitment to Attend” the Playdowns tournament (and Championships should they qualify) by December 15th.
 The online form is available on the Ringette Alberta website.
-Teams are responsible to cover the entry fee into this tournament out of their team funds.
+Teams are responsible to cover the entry fee into the Playdowns tournament out of their team funds.

-Teams that qualify through the Playdowns will move on to participate in the Provincial Championships.
-There is an additional entry fee for this tournament which teams are responsible to cover out of their team funds.
+Teams that successfully qualify through the rounds of the Playdowns tournament will move on to the Provincial Championships tournament.
+There is an additional entry fee for this Championships tournament which teams are responsible to cover out of their team funds.

 Dates and locations for the Playdowns and Championships will be posted on the Ringette Alberta website.
 For more information on Provincials, please visit www.ringettealberta.com.

-For AS and U10 teams, the Friendship Tournament is a fun way to wrap up the season.
-This fun tournament is typically held in early/mid March while the older age divisions are participating in Ringette Calgary City Playoffs and/or Ringette Alberta Provincials.
+For AS and U10 teams, the annual Friendship Tournament is a fun way to wrap up the season.
+This fun tournament is typically held in early/mid March while the older age divisions are participating in city, regional and provincial season-end playoffs.
+Keep checking the Ringette Calgary website for tournament info or contact the Ringette Calgary Children’s Ringette coordinator at email@example.com with any questions.

-Teams are responsible to cover the entry fee for this tournament out of their team funds.
-Teams also traditionally exchange a small gift during the hand shake at the end of games (ie. some teams have handed out pencils, bookmarks, bracelets, etc.)
+Teams are responsible to cover the entry fee, if any, for this tournament out of their team funds.
+Teams also traditionally exchange a small gift during the hand shake at the end of games (ie. some teams have handed out pencils, bookmarks, bracelets, candy necklaces, etc.)